LuxThorley/Malcolm_Guardian/README.md

 Wake-word friendly

-🔐 Security Model
+🛡 Security & Safety

-Malcolm never executes destructive actions automatically
+Malcolm Guardian does not perform destructive actions automatically

-Sensitive tools require explicit confirmation
+Sensitive operations require confirmation

-All actions are logged locally

-Guardian continues protecting even if Malcolm’s live API is offline
+System monitoring continues even if Malcolm’s live AI is offline

+All activity is logged locally

 🧠 How Malcolm Thinks

-Malcolm Guardian is not just a command parser.
+Malcolm Guardian is not a simple voice command tool.

 It:

 Classifies intent

-Determines interaction mode
+Detects interaction mode

-Builds contextual awareness
+Builds situational awareness

-Communicates with Malcolm AI as a living interface
+Responds differently depending on context

+Feels conversational, adaptive, and present

-Speaks in a way that matches the situation
+🔁 Running in the Background

-🛠 Development Notes

-The app is intentionally modular

-Easy to extend with new tools, modes or sensors

-Designed to run indefinitely (daemon-style)

-Gracefully handles network/API errors
+As long as the command window opened by run_guardian.bat remains open:

+Malcolm Guardian stays active

+It continues listening and protecting

+(You can minimise the window if desired.)

 ⚠ Known Limitations

-Windows-only (currently)
+Windows only (for now)

-Requires microphone access
+Requires microphone permission

-Malcolm Omni API availability depends on server uptime
+Live AI responses depend on Malcolm AI server availability

-🧭 Roadmap Ideas
+🧭 Future Possibilities

-GUI dashboard
+Visual dashboard

-Mobile companion app
+Mobile companion

-Cross-device sync

-Persistent long-term memory
+Long-term memory

+Cross-device awareness

-Linux / macOS support
+Linux and macOS support

-📜 License
+📜 License & Usage
-This project is released openly for exploration, experimentation and evolution.
+This project is provided for exploration, experimentation, and evolution.

-Respect the Malcolm AI platform terms and applicable laws when deploying or extending.
+Use responsibly and in accordance with Malcolm AI platform terms and local laws.

-✨ Closing
+✨ Final Note
-Malcolm Guardian is designed to feel less like software and more like a presence — an intelligent, adaptive, spoken interface between you, your system, and Malcolm AI.
+Malcolm Guardian is designed to feel like an intelligent presence, not an app.

 Speak naturally.
 Malcolm is listening.

+yaml
+Copy code